Have you ever let a dirty house or any other type of housework get the better of you and led you to fight with your spouse?

 When I am upset about the house and the mess, it is tempting to blame him for the mess and get upset.

-Work your strengths
+1. Work on your strengths

 During the first month of our marriage, my husband and I bought a new dining room table and 8 chairs.
 We brought the furniture home and started putting things together.